dobrevd/EcommerceECS_CDK_aws/README.md

 ## Overview

 This project is an e-commerce platform built using a microservices architecture.
-The system consists of three main microservices: [ProductsService](https://github.com/dobrevd/productservice_aws), [AuditService](https://github.com/dobrevd/auditservice_aws), and [InvoicesService](https://github.com/dobrevd/invoiceservice_aws).This project demonstrates an infrastructure-as-code (IaC) solution for deploying a scalable ecommerce application using the AWS Cloud Development Kit (CDK) with Java.
+The system consists of three main microservices: [ProductsService](https://github.com/dobrevd/productservice_aws), [AuditService](https://github.com/dobrevd/auditservice_aws), and [InvoicesService](https://github.com/dobrevd/invoiceservice_aws).
+This project demonstrates an infrastructure-as-code (IaC) solution for deploying a scalable ecommerce application using the AWS Cloud Development Kit (CDK) with Java.
 Each microservice is designed to handle specific aspects of the platform, ensuring modularity, scalability, and maintainability.

+---

 ### **[ProductsService](https://github.com/dobrevd/productservice_aws)**

-*Description will be added.*
+This is a cloud-based microservice designed to manage the products offered in an e-commerce platform.
+This service allows administrators to create, update, and delete products, while customers can search for and retrieve product details.
+Built with scalability, performance, and reliability in mind, the service leverages AWS technologies such as DynamoDB, SNS, SQS, ECS Fargate, and API Gateway to ensure a seamless user experience.

 ### **[AuditService](https://github.com/dobrevd/auditservice_aws)**

-*Description will be added.*
+The Audit Service is an integral part of our e-commerce backend system.
+It works by consuming product events and product failure events from the Product Service application and storing these events for auditing purposes.
+This service leverages AWS technologies such as DynamoDB, SQS Queues, ECS Fargate and CloudWatch for monitoring and alarms.

 ### **[InvoicesService](https://github.com/dobrevd/invoiceservice_aws)**
-This is a cloud-based microservice designed to handle the import, processing, and management of invoice files for an e-commerce backend system.
-This service integrates with a legacy system to enable efficient storage and retrieval of invoices, leveraging AWS technologies such as DynamoDB, S3, SQS, and ECS Fargate for scalability, reliability, and performance.
+This is a cloud-based microservice designed to manage the products offered in an e-commerce platform.
+This service allows administrators to create, update, and delete products, while customers can search for and retrieve product details.
+Built with scalability, performance, and reliability in mind, the service leverages AWS technologies such as DynamoDB, SNS, SQS, ECS Fargate, and API Gateway to ensure a seamless user experience.

+---

 ## Infrastructure